The best mattresses for stomach sleepers in 2025, based on our expert testing

 Reasons to avoid

-A tall, luxury cooling hybrid, the Bear Elite Hybrid Mattress is one of the best cooing mattresses we’ve tested.
-The firmer feel and gentle contouring are also excellent for stomach sleepers.
+A tall, luxury cooling hybrid, the Bear Elite Hybrid Mattress is the best cooling mattress we’ve tested.
+As a bonus, the firmer feel and gentle contouring are excellent for stomach sleepers.

 This exceptional cooling is partly thanks to the Celliant-infused cover, which is available as an optional upgrade.
 Celliant fibers absorb body heat and transform it into energy waves, reflecting it back to you for faster recovery and cooler sleep.